12 Therefore strengthen the hands which hang down, and the feeble knees,

 “Feeble knees” is an idiom for palsied knees.
 Palsied people need crutches or braces to help them stand upright.
 This is also a picture of despair.
 Despair is dangerous because it is the very heart of defeat.

 Christians are to arm themselves against discouragement.

 Christians often become discouraged due to trials and adversities in their lives.
-They enter a gloomy stage of their walk with God.
+They enter a gloomy stage in their walk with God.
 They need to remember that God did not forget them and that He has a plan for them.
 The Christian cannot advance or grow in the Christian life under defeat, discouragement.

 Christians are to live under the awe of God’s providence.
-They are tp arm themselves against discouragement by faith.
+They are to arm themselves against discouragement by faith.
 When we cast our anxieties (fear of the unknown) upon God’s sovereign actions, then we can defeat anxiety (1 Pe 5:7).
 Otherwise, discouragement will defeat us.

 The mature Christian endures hardness as a good soldier of Jesus Christ (2 Ti 2:3).
 He places faith in God’s sovereign resources for him.
 Jesus, as the Author and Finisher of our faith, endured mighty difficult trials under the sovereign hand of the Father of spirits.